bkager/Tiny-node-cookbook/README.md

 This collection of Node recipes--tiny programs meant to demonstrate one or two features each--is intended to help you learn the basic features of Node in a friendly, incremental way.

+The book is currently in a very partial first draft.

 ### Goals

 * Demonstrate basic features of Node by building tiny programs